-Fees for audit services provided by Ernst & Young LLP for fiscal 2010 consisted of professional services for the annual audit of our consolidated financial statements and for review of our second and third quarter interim condensed consolidated financial statements including quarterly reports.
-Fees for audit services provided by KPMG LLP for fiscal 2010 consisted of fees for review of our first quarter interim consolidated financial statements, fees associated with providing consents and fees associated with our change in auditors.
-Fees for audit services provided by KPMG LLP for fiscal 2009 consisted of professional services for the annual audit of our consolidated financial statements and for review of our interim condensed consolidated financial statements including quarterly reports.
+Fees for audit services provided by Ernst & Young LLP for fiscal 2012 and fiscal 2011 consisted of professional services for the annual audit of our consolidated financial statements and for review of our interim condensed consolidated financial statements including quarterly reports.
+Fees for audit services provided by KPMG LLP for fiscal 2012 and fiscal 2011 consisted of fees associated with providing consents to the use of their audit report on our consolidated financial statements for fiscal 2009 and 2010.